Seravea/GuessTheFlag-HWS/README.md

 - Design for all Apple mobile screen
 - Design with RGB color take on colorant.co

-If you have some questions ask me, or some advices, I'm glade to hear you :)
+If you have some questions ask me, or some advices, I'm happy to hear you :)